faiyted/pandas-challenge/README.md

 **Use the per_school_summary DataFrame from the previous step to create a new DataFrame called type_summary.

 **This new DataFrame should show school performance based on the "School Type".

+# Written Report
+**Summarizes the analysis
+    -
+**Draws two correct conclusions or comparisons from the calculations
+    -1.
+Overall Charter school type has higer Passing Rate comparse to Distric School Type.
+(See the Scools by School type summary)
+    -2.
+Schoold size also has big impacted on passing rate in general.
+When school size is large size(2000-5000), the overall passing rate drops significantly.
+Large school